Genesis 1: A Commentary

 Radiation of Modern Placental Mammals (62-49 mya).
 These appear without any discernible precursors.[103]
 These include the orders that would include bears, bats, and horses.
 Jeffrey Schwartz (biologist at the University of Pittsburgh) writes, “We are still in the dark about the origin of most major groups of organisms.
 They appear in the fossil record as Athena did from the head of Zeus—full-blown and raring to go, in contradiction to Darwin’s depiction of evolution as resulting from the gradual accumulation of countless infinitesimally minute variations.”[104]

-To summarize, the text is referring to generic avian and marine life on Day Five, and it simply omits earlier land animals on Day Six.
-Instead, it focused on domesticated animals for Day Six.
-We know that Genesis is not an exhaustive account.
+To summarize, Progressive Creationists would argue that the text is referring to generic avian and marine life on Day Five, and it simply omits earlier land animals on Day Six.
+Instead, the text focuses on domestic animals on Day Six.
+Of course, we know that Genesis is not an exhaustive account.
 While the text states that God created “every living creature that moves” (Gen. 1:21), this is surely only referring to this time period, because Genesis goes on to describe more creatures in the subsequent verses.

 Day 6: Animals and humans